JohnSnowLabs/spark-nlp/docs/en/alab/project_configuration.md

 </View>
 </View>
 ```
-Notice assertion="true" in **Absent** and **Past** labels, which marks each of those labels as Assertion Status Labels.
+> **NOTE:**  Notice assertion="true" in **Absent** and **Past** labels, which marks each of those labels as Assertion Status Labels.

 ### Relation Extraction
-The Annotation Lab also offers support for relation extraction.
+Annotation Lab also offers support for relation extraction.
 Relations are introduced by simply specifying their label in the project configuration.

 ```bash
 <Relations>